-Experiences of loss of territory and habitability, and the responses to avert, minimise, and address these losses has provided several important lessons for responding to NELs more broadly.
-Humanitarian relief in the face of displacement can face complexities and tensions in the delivery of finance that require management and alleviation to ensure effective, equitable, and sustainable outcomes in response.
-For example, there can be challenges in differentiating between development and climate adaptation activities for funding purposes, inability for insurance mechanisms to recognize slow-onset processes due to the lack of defined 'trigger', delays in funding deployment or inequitable deployment of funding, and the overlooking of future projections (Case study, Bangladesh and Sri Lanka, 2024).
-For some of the most vulnerable nations, local authorities frequently lack the resources to take actions in ways that align with established decision-making processes and public planning and budgeting cycles which can also create complexities for humanitarian relief dispersal (Case study, LoCAL, 2024).
-Beyond the need to tackle these issues, it is also important that financing prioritises the short-term and long-term humanitarian needs of affected communities (IDMC, 2017; Oxfam, 2023).
-Further, universal social protection should be a critical part of responding to losses, as its wide coverage ensures effective risk-sharing and the effective deployment of aid regardless of type of hazard (e.g., slow or sudden) or group membership.
+Experiences of loss of territory and habitability, and the responses to avert, minimize and address these losses, have provided several important lessons for responding to NELs more broadly.
+Humanitarian relief in the context of displacement faces complexities and tensions when it comes to the delivery of finance.
+Such difficulties need to be managed and alleviated to ensure effective, equitable and sustainable outcomes.
+For example, there can be challenges in differentiating between development and climate adaptation activities for funding purposes, insurance mechanisms can fail to recognize slow onset processes due to the lack of a defined 'trigger', funding deployment can be delayed or inequitable, and future projections are sometimes overlooked (International Centre for Climate Change and Development, Bangladesh Rural Advancement Committee and Climate Bridge Fund, 2023; Oxfam, 2023a; Pérez and Tomaselli, 2021).
+In some of the most vulnerable nations, local authorities frequently lack the resources to take action in ways that align with established decision-making processes and public planning and budgeting cycles, which can also create complexities for humanitarian relief dispersal (UNCDF, 2024).
+Beyond tackling these issues, it is also important that financing prioritizes the short-term and long-term humanitarian needs of affected communities (IDMC, 2017; Kimura et al., 2023; Oxfam, 2023b).
+Further, universal social protection should be a critical part of responding to losses, as its wide coverage ensures effective risk-sharing and the effective deployment of aid, regardless of type of hazard (e.g. slow or sudden) or group membership.

-The availability and persistence of sufficient and safe land is influenced by a series of services provided by healthy ecosystems such as reefs, mangroves or natural strandline vegetation, which is why the restoration and protection of landscapes, especially through nature-based solutions that are less likely to degrade coastal processes, are an important strategy.
-Other studies have also found that healthy ecosystems were critical for minimizing and preventing various NELs beyond land, as ecosystems and the 'place' they are in often play a foundational role in various non-economic aspects of people's lives such as health and wellbeing, culture, community, way of life, identity and kinship (McNamara et al., 2021; Westoby et al., 2021).
-Important is the restoration of people-ecology interactions, especially through nature-based solutions, within the interlinked socio-ecological system which allow people to gain learning, self-esteem, a sense of identity and security (Campbell, 2019; Ford et al., 2020; Movono et al., 2017; Westoby et al., 2021).
+The availability and persistence of sufficient and safe land depends on services provided by healthy ecosystems, such as reefs, mangroves or natural strandline vegetation.
+As such, landscape restoration and protection, especially through NbS and/or ecosystembased approaches that are less likely to degrade coastal processes, is an important strategy.
+Other studies have also found that healthy ecosystems are critical for minimizing and preventing various NELs beyond land loss, since ecosystems and the 'place' they are in often form the basis for people's health and well-being, culture, community, way of life, identity, kinship and other non-economic aspects of their lives (McNamara et al., 2021; Westoby et al., 2021).
+Restoration, especially through nature-based solutions, of the people-ecology interactions within their socio-ecological system, is important, because these interactions allow people to learn, build self-esteem and gain a sense of identity and security (Campbell, 2019; Ford et al., 2020; Movono et al., 2018; Westoby et al., 2021).